ustwo/recipe-book/gazpacho.md

 Gazpacho is awesome.

-Particularly good in South Spain where people make litres of it and keep it bottled up in the fridge so they can pour a glass when they come from the street as if it were water.
+Particularly good in Southern Spain where people make litres of it and keep it bottled up in the fridge so they can pour a glass when they come in from the street as if it were water.

 ## Ingredients